sammothxc/ht-tools-suite/README.md

 | Edge     |     ⚠️      |      ❌    |     ✅     |

 ### TODO
-- [ ] Fix report-accts.py error when an account is already blocked in the list
 - [ ] Fix post element locations in report-posts.py
 - [ ] Add CP option to report-posts.py
 - [ ] GUI for easier use